cihankaynak/grocery-list/README.md

-Simple app that keeps a list of grocery items.
+[A simple react app](https://kynk-grocery-list.netlify.app) that keeps a list of grocery items.